kameakihiko-1225/BarberBooking/replit.md

 - All course enrollment buttons now redirect to contact page instead of course details
 - Video asset properly configured for popup display functionality

-**July 12, 2025 - Turkish to Ukrainian Language Conversion & Navbar Overlap Fix**
+**July 12, 2025 - Turkish to Ukrainian Language Conversion & Final UI Enhancements**
 - Completely converted Turkish language support to Ukrainian throughout the entire website
 - Updated language type from 'tr' to 'uk' in LanguageContext and all related components
 - Replaced all Turkish translations with comprehensive Ukrainian translations including: